josefjadrny/js-chess-engine/README.md

 ## HINTS

-- When a pawn reaches an end of a chessboard, he is automatically convert and calculated as a Queen.
+- When a pawn reaches an end of a chessboard, he is automatically converted and calculated as a Queen.
 If you like, player can pick a new chess piece in your app, and you can send an updated chessboard.
+For in-memory approach please check **setPiece** function.
 - Castling can be played by a King.
 You can receive this special move with `moves` call.
 When a move is recognized as a castling - played with a king across two chess fields, rook moves automatically with a king.
 - Halfmoves are calculated on the server, but the [fifty-move rule](https://en.wikipedia.org/wiki/Fifty-move_rule) is not handled by a server.
 You can handle this situation in your app if you need to.